naluconcepcion/portfolio/README.md

 # The Good Stuff

-In my spare time, I usually find myself [buried in some light reading](https://www.goodreads.com/user/show/84197654-nalu-concepcion), [connecting (pun very much so intended)](https://www.linkedin.com/in/nalu-concepcion/) with others, or [sipping on sounds](https://open.spotify.com/user/naluasti?si=EvYyFZz-TrmOUjyUNYGkXw).
+In my spare time, I usually find myself [buried in some light reading](https://www.goodreads.com/user/show/84197654-nalu-concepcion), [connecting (ha)](https://www.linkedin.com/in/nalu-concepcion/) with others, or [sipping on sounds](https://open.spotify.com/user/naluasti?si=EvYyFZz-TrmOUjyUNYGkXw).
 I'm always down to chat about anything at all -- CS, politics, the world, your lunch.
 I've recently developed a budding interest in digital agriculture and food and soil science.
 If you know of any good literature on those topics, [shoot me an email](mailto:lac327@cornell.edu)!

 # Projects